 Sources of liquidity and anticipated capital expenditures.
 In May 2007, we completed our initial public offering of 10,000,000 shares of common stock at a public offering price of \$12.00 per share.
 Net cash proceeds from the initial public offering were approximately \$108.5 million, after deducting underwriting discounts, commissions and offering expenses.
 Historically, our principal sources of liquidity have been cash provided by operations, capital contributions from our stockholders, our cash and cash equivalents and, during the third and fourth quarters of fiscal 2006, a revolving line of credit with Boone Pickens, a director and our largest stockholder.
 The line of credit was used to fund margin requirements on certain derivative contracts and was terminated in December 2006.
 Our business plan for 2008 calls for approximately \$103.7 million in capital expenditures (primarily related to building an LNG liquefaction plant in California and constructing new fueling stations) and for financing natural gas vehicle purchases by our customers and for general corporate purposes, including making deposits to support our derivative activities, geographic expansion (domestically and internationally), expanding our sales and marketing activities, and for working capital for our expansion.
 As of the date of this report, we project a budget shortfall of approximately \$13.7 million for 2008 related to planned capital expenditures.
-As reported in our 10-K for the year ended December 31, 2007 and filed with the SEC on March 19, 2008, we previously anticipated that we would need to raise approximately \$40 million of additional capital during 2008 to fund our capital expenditure program in full.
-The decrease in our anticipated additional capital needs is primarily a result of accelerated collection of fuel tax credits, which the IRS now allows us to claim on a quarterly instead of annual basis, and lower projected costs for station construction activity during 2008 as a result of revised construction schedules.
+As reported in our 10-K for the year ended December 31, 2007 and filed with the SEC on March 19, 2008, we previously anticipated that we would need to raise approximately \$40 million of accelerated collection of fuel tax credits, which the IRS now allows us to claim on a quarterly instead of annual basis, and lower projected costs for station construction activity during 2008 as a result of revised construction schedules.
 If we are unable to raise sufficient capital in the debt or equity markets to make up for this shortfall, we will be forced to suspend or curtail certain expansion projects.
-For more information, see "Liquidity and Capital Resources" below.